 Fill out our online application to apply.
 (Completed)

 Step 2 - Apply For Financial Aid

-If you have not completed the Free Application for Federal Student Aid (FAFSA), please plan on doing this before attending orientation.
+If you have not completed the Free Application for Federal Student Aid (FAFSA), please plan on doing this as soon as possible.
 Once your information is processed, you will be able to view what kind of federal and/or state financial assistance you can receive to offset your education costs.
 Visit www.fafsa.ed.gov to start the process.

 Step 3 - Send high school transcript and determine English and/or Mathematics placement

-It is important that your placement level in English and/or Mathematics is determined before you attend an orientation.
+It is important that your placement level in English and/or Mathematics is determined before you meet with a Success Navigator to schedule your classes.
 Students should have their high school transcript sent to NCC for review.
 When placement can’t be determined using your high school transcript or SAT scores, placement testing may be required.
 If so, it is important to complete any necessary placement testing prior to orientation.
 Questions about your placement level can be directed to the Admissions Office at either campus, Bethlehem (610-861-5500) or Monroe (570-369-1800).

 This is not required prior to orientation, but it is strongly recommended.
 Housing is offered according to date of application and discipline history.
 Therefore, it is important to apply to housing as early as possible.
 On campus housing is only available at the Bethlehem Campus.